-There are eight award categories.
-The Supreme Award, sponsored by Ako Aotearoa, will be conferred for each category.
-The categories are:
+There are seven award categories.
+The Supreme Award, sponsored by Ako Aotearoa, will be conferred for outstanding achievement and excellence from the following category winners.

-- Support Person of the Year (sponsored by AdaptIT)
+- Outstanding Performance Award (Replaces the Support Person of the Year Award)

-The awards are presented at the annual ITENZ Conference Awards dinner.
-In 2019, the ITENZ Conference is to be held at The Holiday Inn in Auckland and the awards dinner is the evening of Tuesday 10th September.
+The awards are presented at the annual ITENZ Conference.
+In 2021, the ITENZ Conference is to be held at The Victory Convention Centre, Auckland on 7th and 8th September, and the awards will be presented on the first day.

 Eligibility for nominations of the ITENZ Awards